vidister/gimp-web/content/news/2016-07-13 GIMP 2.9.4 Released/index.md

 ## Selections

-For cases when your selection has a lot of small unselected regions, you can now use `Select > Remove Holes` command.
+For cases when your selection has a lot of small unselected regions, you can now use the `Select > Remove Holes` command.

 <figure>
     <img src="{filename}gimp-2-9-4-remove-holes.jpg" alt="Removing holes in selection" width='975' height='1110' />
 </figure>

-The `Select > Border...` dialog now provides several border style options: hard, smooth, and feathered. _Feathered_ creates a selection that goes gradually from 1 to 0 the farther you get from the middle of the border. _Smooth_ preserves partial selection (antialiasing) along the edges of the selection.
+The `Select > Border...` dialog now provides several border style options: hard, smooth, and feathered. _Feathered_ creates a selection which goes gradually from 1 to 0 the farther you get from the middle of the border. _Smooth_ preserves partial selection (antialiasing) along the edges of the selection.

 <figure>
     <img src="{filename}gimp-2-9-4-border-style.png" alt="Border styles selection" width='975' height='648' />